Design master. Magnificent mediator. Highly skilled multitasker. A great creative director brings it all to the party.

 According to The Creative Group 2018 Salary Guide, the midpoint starting salary for creative directors is $104,000.
 Use our Salary Calculator to find out what a creative director can earn in your city.

 Creative director duties and expectations

 The creative director guides all projects and is responsible for the overall quality of work produced by the creative department.
 Depending on industry focus and the company’s needs, the creative director’s role may shift.
-And while some creative directors take on a purely managerial role, others keep one foot in the trenches, helping to generate the big ideas and create concepts.
+And while some creative directors take on a purely managerial role, others keep one foot in the trenches, helping to generate the big ideas.
 But in most cases, the following responsibilities can be expected: